python-can-define-radio/sdr-course/resources/Common-GNURadio-error-messages.md

 Expression None is invalid for type 'real'.
 ```

-Most often, this means you have a typo in your variable name.
+Most often, this means...

+- You have a typo in your variable name.
+- You used a keyword, such as `if`, as a variable.
+Variables must not be keywords (`if`, `else`, `while`, etc)

 ## Expression ... is invalid